Surface Area Products for Kerr-Taub-NUT Space-time: Introduction

 \section{Introduction}

-Perhaps the most remarkable and beautiful analogy between the four laws of black hole physics and the laws of thermodynamics were first discovered in the early 1970s \cite{cd,cr,pr,hk,bk,bk1,bk2,bc,bcw,hk1,hk3}.
+Perhaps the most remarkable and beautiful analogy between the four laws of BH physics and the laws of thermodynamics were first discovered in the early 1970s \cite{cd,cr,pr,hk,bk,bk1,bc,bcw,hk1,hk3}.
 Particularly, the Bekenstein-Hawking area-entropy relation which is described by the well known formula:

-where, ${\cal S}_{+}$ is the Bekenstein-Hawking entropy (in units in which $G=\hbar=c=k=1$) and ${\cal A}_{+}$ is the area of the event horizon(${\mathcal H}^{+}$).
+where, ${\cal S}_{+}$ is the Bekenstein-Hawking entropy (in units in which $G=\hbar=c=k=1$) and ${\cal A}_{+}$ is the area of the event horizon (${\mathcal H}^{+}$).